bandohq/docs/fulfiller-api/guides/get-available-products.md

-# Get Available Products
+# Products API Guide

-Learn how to use our Grouped Products API to efficiently get products organized by type and brand.
-This guide shows you how to retrieve and understand grouped product data.
+Learn how to use our Grouped Products API to get products organized by type and brand, including product details and validation requirements.

-## Retrieving Grouped Products
+## Getting Products

-Get products organized by type and brand using:
+Retrieve organized products using:
 ```http
 GET /products/grouped
 ```